chuv13/vinnymarquez/_posts/2013-04-20-interview-roger-alcantara.md

     <blockquote>
       <div>
-        <i>[tn: I usually bring an active bass on recording sessions since most of the time, also direct to board (unless the� producer/artist� specifically requests that I use a passive bass).
+        <i>[tn: I usually bring an active bass on recording sessions since most of the time, also direct to board (unless the producer/artist specifically requests that I use a passive bass).
 Its just so that I'll have a cleaner signal and I can have more tone shaping options.
 When recording demos at home though, I just use my iPad.
 I'm an avid Amplitube user.]</i>
       </div>
     </blockquote>